ab2049/paytoy/README.md

 In a real system one may have a larger TransactionId and use something like sharded LevelDB or a distributed store to keep per process size under control.

-In a real system with a clock and transaction timestampds, if some clients or payment partners had a time limit on reversal then the solution could be made more efficient by pruning stored state once clock advances past the deadline(s) for retention for a balance.
+In a real system with a clock and transaction timestamps, *if* some clients or payment partners had a time limit on reversal then the solution could be made more efficient by pruning stored state once clock advances past the deadline(s) for retention for a balance.

+Using Tokio to spawn shards currently makes the CPU performance worse.
+Profiling would likely improve that.

 ## Maintainability

-Automated tests,  easy to add new test cases if a regression is found.
+Automated unit and integration tests, which run locally and from [Github Actions](.github/workflows/paytoy-linux.yml]).
+Easy to add new test cases if a regression is found.

 Uses the type system (e.g. newtypes, enums) to detect problems at compile time and reduce possible coding errors by maintainers.
+Could be taken further (see Extensions section)

-Single threaded form is simpler, pretty easy to remove tokio changes if desired as they are contained to main
+Single threaded form is simpler, and currently more performant.
+Pretty easy to remove tokio changes if desired as they are contained to main (or just go back a commit from their introduction)

+## Extensions

+I didn't have a chance to profile cpu or memory so that would be the first thing! `perf` and [flamegraphs](https://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html) would be an interesting starting point for CPU, for memory [jemalloc](https://jemalloc.net/) heap profiles would confirm if `TranRecord` is indeed main head user.Assuming profiling showed deserialization was a significant cpu usage one could have a pool of deserialization threads in a similar manner to the client shards.
+Using [csv_async](https://crates.io/crates/csv-async) crate would be one way to make this a bit easier.

+More test data in the test suites.
+I built in tests in each commit but there is a lot more that could be covered.

+LevelDB or other storage vs in-memory maps might be interesting to try.

+One could extend the type safety by having `Transaction` as an `enum` of the actions where the dispute/resolve/chargeback variants don't even have an amount field,  the serde inner deserialization pattern in [src/transaction.rs](src/transaction.rs) could be used for the transformation.